malloydata/malloy/docs/_src/language/join.md

 # Joins

 Joins in Malloy differ from SQL joins.
-When two explores are joined, Malloy retains the graph nature and hierarchy of the the data relationships.
+When two sources are joined, Malloy retains the graph nature and hierarchy of the the data relationships.
 This is unlike SQL, which flattens everything into a single table space.